Phone or Text | 416.272.3370

 As a Registered Parliamentarian, I provide organizations, their boards and committees, executive officers, and members with advice on parliamentary procedure and rules of order.

-I have considerable experience in reviewing and drafting bylaws, and can provide advice and assistance to clients in creating or amending constitutions, bylaws and other governance documents.
+I have considerable experience in reviewing and drafting bylaws, and can provide advice and assistance to clients in creating or amending constitutions, bylaws and other governing documents.

-If necessary, I can provide a formal written parliamentary opinion to help resolve differences in the interpretation of bylaws or conflicts that might exist within a bylaw.
+If necessary, I can provide a formal written parliamentary opinion to help resolve differences in the interpretation of bylaws, conflicts that might exist within a bylaw, and the constitutionality of proposed amendments.

 I can also assist in drafting a code of conduct for your board, officers or general membership.

-Typically, I attend meetings and conventions to assist and provide procedural advice to the chair/presiding officer at the meeting; provide advice on agenda planning and strategy before the meeting (such as reviewing whether motions and other proposals are in order); write scripts for presiding officers; and assist or offer guidance in the drafting of minutes, reports, recommendations, motions or resolutions.
+Typically, I attend meetings and conventions to assist and provide procedural advice to the chair at the meeting; provide advice on agenda planning and strategy before the meeting (such as reviewing whether motions and other proposals are in order); and participate in any evaluations after the event.
+Depending on the needs of clients, I can write scripts for presiding officers and provide guidance in the drafting of minutes, reports, recommendations, motions or resolutions.

 I am able to accommodate organizations who have decided to continue to meet virtually, as well as those who have started to meet again in person.